FKLam/Boilerplate_iOS_VIPER/README.md

 1 - Clone this repo (via git commands or SourceTree)

+2 - Open `Boilerplate.xcodeproj` and rename the project

-2 - Run `pod install` on the project folder to download all dependencies with Cocoapods
+3 - Run `pod install` on the project folder to download all dependencies with Cocoapods

-3 - Open `Boilerplate.xcworkspace`and rename the project
+4 - Open `${Project_Name}.xcworkspace`

-4 - Analyse the project structure and start coding!
+5 - Analyse the project structure and start coding!

 ### Design pattern